McGill-AI-Lab/device-agnostic-semg/LUNA/REPO/datasets/README.md

 # Datasets

 This directory contains the PyTorch `Dataset` classes for the project.
-In PyTorch, a `Dataset` class is responsible for storing and providing access to the samples in your data (e.g., EEG signals and their corresponding labels).
+In PyTorch, a `Dataset` class is responsible for storing and providing access to the samples in your data (e.g., EEG/EMG signals and their corresponding labels).
 This directory defines how individual data points are loaded and processed.

+**Now supports both EEG and sEMG datasets!**

 ---